Ihtheram/CS_Study_Docs/Interview_Questions_Soft_Skills.md

 “Absolutely!
 I am always eager to expand my skill set and knowledge base.
 Learning new programming languages not only allows me to stay current with industry trends but also enhances my problem-solving abilities by understanding different approaches to coding.
 I’m looking forward to the opportunity to learn and grow in this area.”

 ### What makes you excited or passionate about software development?
- - It's fun to solve complex problems with coding and make programs work
+ - It's fun to solve complex problems with coding and **make programs work**
- - I can turn my own concept into reality
+ - I can turn **my own concept** into reality.
- - We keep learning and keep improving developing skills
+ - We **keep learning & improving** our development skills.
- - Doesnt get boring because we keep building new things
+ - Doesn't get boring because we **keep developing new things, implement new technologies, use better approaches.**
- - What I can build may help lots of people which makes me feel great.
+ - The software I participate in developing may **help many people** which feels great.
- - Working with others and achieve something with team is also satisfying.
+ - **Working with others** and achieve something with team is also satisfying.

 TEAMWORK RELATED ___________________________________________